-Adverse changes in government policies related to farming, including decreases in farm subsidies, tax incentives or the percentage of ethanol that must be blended into fuel, could reduce prices of crops and the profitability of farming operations, which could materially adversely affect the value of our farms and our results of operations.
+Adverse changes in government policies or operations related to farming, including decreases in farm subsidies, tax incentives or the percentage of ethanol that must be blended into fuel, could reduce prices of crops and the profitability of farming operations, which could materially adversely affect the value of our farms and our results of operations.

 There are several state and federal government programs that provide subsidies and tax and other incentives to farm operators.
 Some of these programs have been in operation since the 1930s and were intended to stabilize the income of farm operators and protect them from agricultural setbacks such as wind damage, floods, drought, and crop disease.
+Further, the U.S. federal government has indicated that they intend to cut or to cease funding many programs that farmers rely on to help fund their operations.
+The staff of governmental agencies are being reduced, particularly at the federal level, causing farmers delay in receiving services.
 In addition, in recent years both the U.S. federal government and certain state governmental agencies have required that transportation fuel sold in the U.S. contain a minimum volume of renewable fuel, including ethanol.
 These renewable fuel requirements have caused ethanol demand to increase substantially, which in turn has had a positive impact on the price of corn and specialty/vegetable and commodity row crop farmland prices in general.
 The elimination or reduction of any of these subsidies or other incentives, the widespread use of other forms of renewable fuel or reduction in renewable fuel requirements in the future could reduce the prices of crops and the profitability of farming operations, which could materially adversely impact the value of our farms and our ability to lease them on favorable terms, or at all, which would have a material adverse effect on our results of operations.